tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 ---
-description: Choose between the webhook API or polling API to receive an order
+description: Choose between the webhook API or polling API to receive an order or order response
 ---

 # Choose a receive API

-To receive an order you can use either:
+To receive an order or order response you can use either:

 * The [Webhook Connector](https://tradecloud.gitbook.io/connectors/webhook-connector) using `POST` or `PUT`.
 * The [Webhook Connector](https://tradecloud.gitbook.io/connectors/webhook-connector) using `GET`.